SoMuchForSubtlety/f1viewer/README.md

 **Tip**: To get Windows commands like `echo`, `dir`, etc. to work, you'll need to prepend them with `"cmd", "/C"`, so for example `["echo", "hello"]` turns into `["cmd", "/C", "echo", "hello"]`

 ## Logs
-By default F1viewer saves all info and error messages to log files.
+By default f1viewer saves all info and error messages to log files.
 Under Windows and macOS they are save in the same directory as the config file, on Linux they are saved to `$HOME/.local/share/f1viewer/`.
 The log folder can be changed in the config.
 Logs can also be turned off completely.

 ## Credentials
 Your login credentials for F1TV are not saved in the config file.
 On macOS they are stored in the keychain and on Windows the credential store is used.
-If you're using linux where they are save depends on your distro.
+If you're using Linux, where they are saved depends on your distro.
 Generally [Pass](https://www.passwordstore.org/), [Secret Service](https://specifications.freedesktop.org/secret-service/latest/) / [GNOME Keyring](https://wiki.gnome.org/Projects/GnomeKeyring) and KWallet are supported.
 If it does not work on your distro or you encounter any problems please open an issue.